prateekroshan/Weather-app/README.md

 # Weather-app
-Type any location and get the weather descriptions,
+A simple Node Js application for getting weather descriptions about any location

 ## First step
-Download all the files
+Clone the project first
 ## Second step
 Run npm install to install all the necessary node modules
 ## Third step